SAP/Webchat/README.md

   <img src="assets/webchat-600.gif" />
 </div>

-However, if you want to customize the webchat in more details, you can fork this project!

 ### Self-hosted webchat

-Once you're done, build it, host it, and modify the *src* field of the script.
+If you want to customize the webchat in more details, you can fork this project!

 #### Installation

-Clone the repository and install the dependencies.
+Clone the repository you forked, and install the dependencies.

 ```
-$> git clone GITHUB_URL
+$> git clone YOUR_REPO_URL
 $> cd webchat
 $> npm install
 ```